Next: IA-64 Function Attributes, Previous: H8/300 Function Attributes, Up: Function Attributes [Contents][Index]

 pops all pushed arguments.

-This attribute, attached to a function, causes the compiler to assume that
+assume_ds_dataThis attribute, attached to a function, causes the compiler to assume that

-register points to the program’s data segment on function
+the ds register points to the program’s data segment on function

 entry.
-The function will also arrange to restore ds
+The function will also arrange to restore ds to the same data

 segment on function exit.